moviedo/professional_docs/README.md

 # Professional Docs

-Resume and cover letters and other docs for career.
+Resume, cover letters and other docs for career advancement.